igemnace/zsh-config/README.md

 - Is using GNU/Linux (scripts are untested on other UNIX systems and will flat-out fail on Windows)
 - Has zsh 4.3.9 or later (version required by oh-my-zsh)
 - Has no pre-existing `.zshrc` (backup and remove if existing)
-- Has bash, git, and wget (required by install scripts)
+- Has env, bash, git, and wget (required by install scripts)
 - Has a working internet connection (will be downloading oh-my-zsh files)

 ## Installation